Having only experienced Verilog design and verification in testbenches, I needed an environment where I could verify on actual HW.

 If you complete this course

-See you in the field 🖐
+See you in the industry 🖐

 Thank you.
-From Matbi.
+Best regards, Matbi.

 Recommended for these people